A suggestion: the top of your list should be improving your core deposits of transaction accounts — both for consumers and small business.

 The lesson is clear

-To grow your bank’s business and consumer portfolio you must re-engineer and re-formulate your current product to make it more valuable, not, as you might expect, although that’s not a bad option, if you can pull it off.
+To grow your bank’s business and consumer portfolio you must re-engineer and re-formulate your current product to make it more valuable.

 So, just how do you re-formulate and re-engineer your products?
 The headlines are

 (1) gather lots of data about your customers and competitors,

 (2) find some talented web app and middleware people to improve your customers’ mobile experience.
 Remember, more than 50% of digital experience is happening on smartphones and tablets.
 BE CAREFUL: do NOT be easily persuaded to buy a canned solution from your current Core Processor’s “preferred provider”.
 The stars in this endeavor are FINTECH companies, mostly young and far removed from the culture of most core processors.
 Interview multiple firms, including your current one and put them all through a robust RFP process.

 (3) work out three, four or five account-pricing scenarios,

 (4) conduct some customer and employee focus groups,

 (5) design effective (and affordable) marketing programs, and

 (6) design an effective measuring and monitoring program to track you progress.